Environmental Sciences and Engineering

 Master of Science in Environmental Engineering (MSEE)

-The MSEE is intended for incoming students with an accredited undergraduate engineering degree.
+The MSEE is intended for incoming students with an accredited undergraduate engineering degree or appropriate preparation in STEM, Calculus and Physics.
 The MSEE prepares students for careers in practice, advanced education, research, or management in the field of environmental engineering.

 Dual Master’s Degree Program Between the Department of Environmental Sciences and Engineering and the Department of City and Regional Planning